GhentCDH/taulu/README.md

   A larger region will be more forgiving for warping or other artefacts, but could lead to false positives too.
 You can see this region as blue squares when running the segmentation with `debug_view=True`
 - `sauvola_k`: This parameter adjusts the threshold that is used when binarizing the image.
 The larger `sauvola_k` more pixels will be mapped to zero.
 You should increase this parameter until most of the noise is gone in your image, without removing too many pixels from the actual lines of the table.

+**These methods are the most useful**:
+- `Taulu.annotate`: create an annotation file for a header image.
+This requires an image of a table with a clear header.
+Taulu will first ask you to crop the header in the image (by clicking four points, one for each corner).
+Then, it will ask you to annotate the lines in the header (by clicking two points per line, one for each endpoint).
+The annotation file will be saved as a `json` file and a `png` with the same name.
+- `Taulu.segment_table`: given an input image, segment into a `TableGrid` object.
+    - `cell_height_factor`: a float or a list of floats that determine the expected height of each row in the table, relative to the height of the header.
+If the list is shorter than the number of rows, the last value will be repeated for the remaining rows.
+If a single float is given, it will be used for all rows.

 ### `TableGrid`